Page saved! You can go back to this later in your Diabetes and Me Close

 Your baby’s blood sugar level will be checked regularly to help stop it from going too low.

 You and your baby will have to stay in hospital for at least 24 hours before you can go home.
 This is because your healthcare team will need to make sure that your baby’s sugar levels are ok and that they are feeding well.
+See our information on breastfeeding further down.

-What happens after I’ve given birth?
+What happens to my blood sugar levels after I’ve given birth?

-Most women’s blood sugar levels go back to normal after labour.
+But most women’s blood sugar levels go back to normal after labour.
 So, if you’re taking diabetes medication, including insulin, it will be stopped straight after birth.

 Emotional support after pregnancy